stashed/docs/docs/guides/auto-backup/workload.md

 ```

 **Verify BackupConfiguratoin:**
-If everything goes well, Stash should create a `BackupConfiguration` for our DaemonSet and the Phase of that `BackupConfiguration` should be `Ready`.
+If everything goes well, Stash should create a `BackupConfiguration` for our DaemonSet and the phase of that `BackupConfiguration` should be `Ready`.
 Verify the `BackupConfiguration` crd by the following command,

 ```bash
 $  kubectl get backupconfiguration -n demo